vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-5-jdbc.md

         routingContext.response()
             .putHeader("content-type", "application/json; charset=utf-8")
             .end(Json.encodePrettily(whiskies));
+        connection.close(); // Close the connection
       });
     });
   }
 ```

 This method gets a `SQLConnection`, and then issue a query.
 Once the result has been retrieved it writes the HTTP response as before.
 The `getOne`, `deleteOne`, `updateOne` and `addOne` methods follow the same pattern.
+Notice that the connection can be closed after the response has been written.

 Let's have a look to the result provided to the handler passed to the `query` method.
 It gets a `ResultSet`, which contains the query result.
 Each row is a `JsonObject`, so if your data object has a constructor taking a `JsonObject` as unique argument, creating there objects is straightforward.